gitlabhq/gitlabhq/doc/user/project/pages/custom_domains_ssl_tls_certification/index.md

 ### Redirecting `www.domain.com` to `domain.com` with Cloudflare

 If you use Cloudflare, you can redirect `www` to `domain.com` without adding both `www.domain.com` and `domain.com` to GitLab.

-This happens due to a [Cloudflare feature that creates a 301 redirect as a "page rule"](https://gitlab.com/gitlab-org/gitlab-ce/issues/48848#note_87314849) for redirecting `www.domain.com` to `domain.com`.
-In this case, you can use the following setup:
+To do so, you can use Cloudflare's page rules associated to a CNAME record to redirect `www.domain.com` to `domain.com`.
+You can use the following setup:

 1. In Cloudflare, create a DNS `A` record pointing `domain.com` to `35.185.44.232`.
-1. In GitLab, add the domain to GitLab Pages.
+1. In GitLab, add the domain to GitLab Pages and get the verification code.
 1. In Cloudflare, create a DNS `TXT` record to verify your domain.
+1. In GitLab, verify your domain.
 1. In Cloudflare, create a DNS `CNAME` record pointing `www` to `domain.com`.
+1. In Cloudflare, add a Page Rule pointing `www.domain,com` to `domain.com`:
+    - Navigate to your domain's dashboard and click **Page Rules** on the top nav.
+    - Click **Create Page Rule**.
+    - Enter the domain `www.domain.com` and click **+ Add a Setting**.
+    - From the dropdown menu, choose **Forwarding URL**, then select the status code **301 - Permanent Redirect**.
+    - Enter the destination URL `https://domain.com`.

 ## Adding an SSL/TLS certificate to Pages